fernandopassaia/app_fullstackdemo/README.md

 using Windows 10 and it also works perfect, also in VS Community 2019.
 Basically chooose your favorite :trollface:

 ### How to Run the BackEnd:
-**Note**: SQLServer Connection string for the BackEnd is on "BackEnd>AppFullStackDemo.Api>appsettins.json", so please set-up your SQL Connection Server info before try to RUN the APP.
+SQLServer Connection string for the BackEnd is on "BackEnd>AppFullStackDemo.Api>appsettins.json", so please set-up your SQL Connection Server info before try to RUN the APP.
+If the connectionstring does not exists on this file, EF will use the Default string on "AppFullStackDemoContext.cs".

+After setup your connectionstring, enter on ".Infra" folder and RUN the migration command: dotnet ef --startup-project ../AppFullStackDemo.Api/ database update

 **Creating FakeMockData**:
 You can start your app with some FakeMockData like a User, some Manufacturers, Devices, then you can see how it works, login into panel.
 To do it you just need to run a TEST: Open the "BackEnd > AppFullStackDemo.Tests > MockDataCreator > FakeDataCreator" and run the test.
 IMPORTANT: You have to run the migration and create the DB first.

+The MockDataCreator will generate the First LOGIN, that you can use on Panel/Mobile to Login.
 Then login with:
 <li>Login: admin</li>
 <li>Password: admin</li>

+Then, on the ".Api" folder run the command: dotnet run The Api should start.
+If you see it running on PORT 4001, well done.
+BackEnd is ready to go.

 ### How to Run the FrontEnd:
-Add information about run the Angular project here.
+Inside FrontEnd folder go to "src > app > app.api.ts".
+You'll need to setup your IP connection (replace 192.168.1.10).
+To discover your IP use "ifconfig" (linux) or "ipconfig" (windows).
+Then inside FrontEnd folder:

+ng serve --o

 ### How to Run the Mobile:
-Add information about run the Mobile project here.
+Inside Mobile folder go to "src > services > api.js".
+You'll need to setup your IP connection (replace 192.168.1.10).
+To discover your IP use "ifconfig" (linux) or "ipconfig" (windows).
+Then inside Mobile folder:

+react-native run-android

+(note: you'll need to setup your envoirnment and have a Device or Emulator running)

 ### Tutorial vídeos on Youtube:
-Add Links to the youtube tutorials here.
+I've recorded some videos also showing you how to Configure your Envoirnment and Run this App.
+Just go to these links:

 #
 ### Published ONLINE System - if you just want to see it as a user, not a developer: